TCG Squad Intensive Camp

-The TCG Squad Summer Intensive Camp is for children currently in the TCG Squad or those students invited this May to try out for next year’s program.
-This advanced gymnastics intensive camp is designed to challenge advanced gymnastics skills and will be a strenuous workout.
+The TCG Squad Intensive Camp is for children currently in the TCG Squad or those students invited to join next year.

-The focus will be to work on advanced level gymnastics skills, both as an individual and as a team, increasing strength and flexibility, cross-training, drilling basics, and creating a group routine to showcase floor skills, rhythm and timing, and teamwork.
+Gymnasts will have a fun filled week working on advanced level gymnastics skills, increasing strength and flexibility through conditioning and cross-training, improving form and consistency, and creating a group routine to showcase floor skills, rhythm, timing, and teamwork.

 Tuition for the full week is $525, and includes a leotard and t-shirt.
 Should a family choose to cancel, there is a policy of no refunds, but the student would still receive their t-shirt and leotard.
 Siblings receive a 10% tuition discount.
 Payment plans are available.
 Contact us for more information.